 Vegan protein powders contain plant-based proteins like pea, hemp, chia, quinoa, pumpkin, and sunflower seeds.
 These proteins help supply your body with essential and non-essential amino acids to support protein synthesis and muscle repair.

 However, most protein powders on the market contain animal products or by-products such as whey protein.
-This makes it difficult for vegetarians to find a great vegan protein powder.
-This article reviews the best vegan protein powders in 2022.
+This makes it difficult for vegetarians to find a best vegan protein powder.
+This article reviews the best vegan protein powder in 2022.
 These products are 100% vegan and excellent alternatives to animal-based proteins.

 - Organics Simple Organic Plant Protein Powder – Best Overall

 - Garden of Life Organic Plant-Based Protein Powder – Best Organic